 - June – Identity: the practice of understanding the many facets of your being

-Our Victoria Unitarian tradition of Sunday evening services of live music by popular local jazz musicians, and brief homily by Reverend Shana Lynngood, returns in September.
+Our Victoria Unitarian tradition of Sunday evening services of live music by popular local jazz musicians, and a brief homily by Reverend Shana Lynngood.
 Donations accepted.
 Or donate online.
-Please mark your calendars for the fall lineup for the Jazz Vespers services for 2015:
+Upcoming Jazz Vespers services:

 Sunday, November 8, 7:00pm in the Sanctuary – When the Saints with Dixieland Express